kubernetes/kubernetes.github.io/content/en/docs/reference/kubernetes-api/workload-resources/stateful-set-v1.md

   volumeClaimTemplates is a list of claims that pods are allowed to reference.
 The StatefulSet controller is responsible for mapping network identities to claims in a way that maintains the identity of a pod.
 Every claim in this list must have at least one matching (by name) volumeMount in one container in the template.
 A claim in this list takes precedence over any volumes in the template, with the same name.

+- **persistentVolumeClaimRetentionPolicy** (StatefulSetPersistentVolumeClaimRetentionPolicy)

+  persistentVolumeClaimRetentionPolicy describes the lifecycle of persistent volume claims created from volumeClaimTemplates.
+By default, all persistent volume claims are created as needed and retained until manually deleted.
+This policy allows the lifecycle to be altered, for example by deleting persistent volume claims when their stateful set is deleted, or when their pod is scaled down.
+This requires the StatefulSetAutoDeletePVC feature gate to be enabled, which is alpha.  +optional

+  <a name="StatefulSetPersistentVolumeClaimRetentionPolicy"></a>
+  *StatefulSetPersistentVolumeClaimRetentionPolicy describes the policy used for PVCs created from the StatefulSet VolumeClaimTemplates.*

+  - **persistentVolumeClaimRetentionPolicy.whenDeleted** (string)

+    WhenDeleted specifies what happens to PVCs created from StatefulSet VolumeClaimTemplates when the StatefulSet is deleted.
+The default policy of `Retain` causes PVCs to not be affected by StatefulSet deletion.
+The `Delete` policy causes those PVCs to be deleted.

+  - **persistentVolumeClaimRetentionPolicy.whenScaled** (string)

+    WhenScaled specifies what happens to PVCs created from StatefulSet VolumeClaimTemplates when the StatefulSet is scaled down.
+The default policy of `Retain` causes PVCs to not be affected by a scaledown.
+The `Delete` policy causes the associated PVCs for any excess pods above the replica count to be deleted.

 - **minReadySeconds** (int32)

   Minimum number of seconds for which a newly created pod should be ready without any of its container crashing for it to be considered available.
 Defaults to 0 (pod will be considered available as soon as it is ready) This is an alpha field and requires enabling StatefulSetMinReadySeconds feature gate.